Are You Lost?

 Community

 Are You Lost? has emerged through creative workshops, walks, talks and activities with communities both in the centre and across the fringes of Bowland.
 Hundreds of people have lent their voices, perspectives and skills to help shape the artwork over Winter 2024 and Spring 2025.
-In particular, young people from Yes Hub, the This is Nelson youth group, Lomeshaye Primary School and Marsden Heights Community College in Nelson, and SELFA in Bentham have been central to this process.
+In particular, young people from Yes Hub, the This is Nelson youth group, Lomeshaye Junior School and Marsden Heights Community College in Nelson, Bowland High School, and SELFA in Bentham have been central to this process.
 You can hear many of their voices through the installation, and in the project podcasts.
+You can read a piece of writing from Zainab Maria from Yes Hub titled ‘Home in the Hills: a Manifesto’ on the Lancaster Arts website.

 You can keep track of Are You Lost? through the project podcast.